Senior Care 101: Safely Disposing of Medications

 - And much more

-If you need help handling medication for yourself or an aging loved one, contact Sage Home Care, the preferred Poughkeepsie home health aide agency, online or at 1-800-578-4554 to let us know more about the challenges a senior loved one is facing and to request a free in-home assessment.
-Learn more about how our senior care in Poughkeepsie and the surrounding areas can help.
+If you need help handling medication for yourself or an aging loved one, contact Sage Home Care, the preferred Darien home health aide agency, online or at 1-800-578-4554 to let us know more about the challenges a senior loved one is facing and to request a free in-home assessment.
+Learn more about how our senior home care in Darien and the surrounding areas can help.